Vibe Saver

 When I mention vibe commands, understand these help you manage your code:

-- `vibe save <message>` = Saves your current changes
+- `vibe save ` = Saves current changes (similar to git add + git commit)

-- `vibe sync` = Pushes your changes to GitHub
+- `vibe sync` = Pushes changes to GitHub (similar to git push)

-- `vibe status` = Shows current state of your project
+- `vibe status` = Shows current state (similar to git status)

-- `vibe history` = Shows history of your saves
+- `vibe history` = Shows commit history (similar to git log --oneline --decorate)

 For common coding workflows, use appropriate vibe commands: